jdaws9499/kidspro-npm/README.md

 - Monitoring (which blocked sites the kids visited)
 - Have password up front
 - CSS of the existing pages (blocked page can be for children and teens separately, do it in SUMMER)

+## Bugs
+- Listener for update settings in background.js

 ## Install